DashCruft-Nation/DisCruft-Bot/README.md

 - Everyone with that role has the choice to be apart of the organization!
 - If any credentials are leaked / any private information, **then the accused person will be kicked from the organization!** (may also even be banned from the DashCruft Nation Discord server)

+### <ins>Setup</ins>:
+- Fork the repository
+- create a `.env` and put the botToken in there: `TOKEN=PLACE-TOKEN-HERE`
+- Do `npm i` in the console to install all dependencies
+- Start creating commands and helping!
+Make sure you follow all linter rules and check them..
+- The code must be clean and readable
+- Make a pull request with your code once you have finished
+- You may also make an issue if something concerns you
+- Talk with `DashCruft`, `Swaggger`, or any other member of the org for any questions you may have

 ### 😳 So, let's make the first DashCruft-Nation project a success!